FerretDB/FerretDB/CONTRIBUTING.md

 If something does not work correctly, you can reset the environment with `task env-reset`.

-### Building a production release binary
+### Building a production release binaries

-To build a production release binary, run `task build-release`.
+To build a production release binaries, run `task build-release`.
-The result will be saved as `bin/ferretdb`.
+The results will be saved `tmp/bin`.

 ## Contributing code